Steve McDonald (Coronation Street): Storylines

 Steve and Becky have their second wedding.
 The ceremony goes off without a hitch.
 However, their happiness is short lived when The Rovers is searched for drugs, which are found in Becky's bag, having been planted by Becky's ex Slug (Marshall Lancaster).
-She is arrested and taken to the police cells, however, the charges are later dropped.
-Steve reveals that he wants another child with Becky, however, she does not want any children of her own.
-This leads to various arguments between the pair.
-Becky later falls pregnant, leaving the couple without much choice in the matter.
-She later suffers a miscarriage.
+She is arrested and taken to jail, however, the charges are later dropped.
+Steve reveals that he wants another child with Becky, however, she does not want any children of her own, which they consistently begin arguing about.
+Becky later falls pregnant, leaving the couple without much choice in the matter, however she later suffers a miscarriage.
 After a second miscarriage, Steve and Becky discover that Becky cannot have children and later decide to adopt.
 Becky and Tracy, fight at Blanche Hunt's (Maggie Jones) funeral because Becky has become very close to Amy (now played by Elle Mulvaney).

 At an adoption panel meeting, Steve and Becky are told that they have been unsuccessful in their bid to adopt, following a bad reference from Becky's half-sister, Kylie Turner (Paula Lane).
 Steve is not impressed when Becky moves Kylie into the pub to live with them as she is homeless.
-On Christmas Eve, Steve and Becky were not happy when Tracy returned.
-When she entered The Rovers, she managed to insult people and Steve had to reprimand Gail McIntyre (Helen Worth) for starting a fight with Tracy where Steve had to restrain Gail.
-On Christmas Day, Steve very nearly had to remind Gail although it was okay as Tracy and Gail called a truce.
-Amy revealed to Tracy that Steve and Becky had bought Max (Harry McDermott), Kylie's son.
+On Christmas Eve, Steve and Becky are not happy when Tracy returns.
+When she enters The Rovers, she manages to insult people and Steve has to reprimand and restrain Gail McIntyre (Helen Worth), after Gail starts a fight with her.

+On Christmas Day, Amy reveals to Tracy, that Steve and Becky had bought Max (Harry McDermott), Kylie's son.
 This gave Tracy cause to literally pick Amy up and take her back to No.1 where she says that she was going to ring social services for buying Max.
 Steve hires a new manager for the pub, Stella Price (Michelle Collins) who moves in with her daughter Eva (Catherine Tyldesley) and her boyfriend Karl Munro (John Michie).
 Becky discovers this and is annoyed and goes round the pub to take charge and plays loud music and a fight breaks out resulting in the pub window being smashed.
-Steve returns and is furious to discover what Becky has done and tells her she does not own the pub any more.
+Steve returns and is furious to discover what Becky has done and tells her that she does not own the pub any more.